-- 2. The warm reception given to the representatives of both the American Jewish Committee and the Jewish Labor Committee, when they publicly proclaimed their en-dorsement of unlimited immigration to Palestine, and demanded abrogration of the White Paper. - 3.
-The dignity, humility, and ability of Henry Monsky, presiding genius over the Conference and its creator. - 4.
-The raging attack against the New York Times made from the floor. of the Conference by Rabbi Joseph S. Shubow, of Boston-an attack which the Times printed in full the next morning.
+2. The warm reception given to the representatives of both the American Jewish Committee and the Jewish Labor Committee, when they publicly proclaimed their endorsement of unlimited immigration to Palestine, and demanded abrogration of the White Paper.

+3. The dignity humility and ability

+The dignity, humility, and ability of Henry Monsky, presiding genius over the Conference and its cre-

+4. The raging attack against the New York Times made from the floor of the Conference by Rabbi Joseph S. Shubow, of Boston-an attack which the Times printed in full the next morning.